genestealer/home-assistant.io/source/_integrations/enphase_envoy.markdown

 Host:
   description: "The name or IP address of the Envoy to configure. <br> Will be pre-filled if the Envoy was auto-discovered"
 Username:
-  description: "For firmware version 7.0 and later, enter your Enlighten cloud username.
-The Enlighten cloud username (and password) will be used to obtain a 1-year-valid token from the enphase web-site when first configured or upon expiry.
-  <br> For firmware before 7.0, enter username *installer* without a password."
+  description: "For firmware version 7.0 and later, enter your Enphase cloud username.
+The Enphase cloud username and password are used to obtain a one-year token from the Enphase website when first configured or when the token expires.<br>If your Enphase account uses multi-factor authentication, you must enter the access token manually instead of entering your username and password.<br>For firmware before 7.0, enter username *installer* without a password."
 Password:
-  description: "For firmware version 7.0 and later, enter your Enlighten cloud password <br> For firmware before 7.0, with username *installer*, leave blank."
+  description: "For firmware version 7.0 and later, enter your Enphase cloud password.<br>For firmware before 7.0, with username *installer*, leave blank."
+Enter the Envoy access token manually:
+  description: "If you want to enable or disable entering a token manually, select or clear this option and select **Submit**.
+The form will switch between username/password entry and token entry modes.
+Use manual token entry mode if your Enphase cloud account has multi-factor authentication enabled.
+See [credentials and/or token configuration](#credentials-andor-token-configuration)."
+Envoy access token:
+  description: "Enter the access token retrieved from the [Enphase token portal](https://entrez.enphaseenergy.com).
+The description text below the field includes the link to the portal and the current token lifetime.
+This field is only available when **Enter the Envoy access token manually** is enabled."
 {% endconfiguration_basic %}

 {% include integrations/option_flow.md %}